Defense Against RICO and Racketeering Charges

 The Racketeer Influenced and Corrupt Organizations Act (commonly referred to as RICO Act) can be prosecuted in either State or Federal Court.
 Both jurisdictions provide for extended criminal penalties.
 There is also a civil cause of action that can be brought under RICO for acts performed as part of an ongoing criminal organization.
 RICO was first enacted as part of the Organized Crime Control Act of 1970.
 While its application is intended to be mainly used to prosecute those who are actively engaged in organized crime, it has become more widespread and has been used as a tool for law enforcement to go investigate and prosecute individuals and businesses never initially contemplated under the statute.

 RICO can be an extremely complex law that requires the government to overcome various hurdles and challenges before a conviction can be obtained against an accused.
 It is essential to obtain legal representation from a criminal defense lawyer or law firm which has the knowledge, experience and a background in handling RICO cases.
-If you are seeking such an attorney, then NeJame Law and its team of criminal defense attorneys are prepared to assist and defend you through these perilous charges.
+If you are seeking such an attorney, then the NeJame Law team of criminal defense attorneys are prepared to assist and defend you through these perilous charges.

 The predicate acts, of which at least two are required, to establish a pattern of racketeering activity for RICO purposes, are: